Medijana

-Medijana (Медијана) is one of five city municipalities which constitute the city of Niš.
+Medijana (Медијана) is one of five city municipalities which constitute the Serbian city of Niš.
 It is the central and the most populous city municipality of Niš with a population of 85,969 inhabitants.

 Geography

 The municipality borders Pantelej municipality in the north, Niška Banja municipality in the east, Palilula municipality in the south, and Crveni Krst municipality in the west.

 Demographics

 According to the 2011 census, the municipality had a population of 85,969 inhabitants, with 81,327 in the eponymous settlement.

 Settlements

 The municipality consists of two settlements: Brzi Brod (population 4,642), a rural settlement and Medijana (population 81,327), a part of a larger urban settlement of Niš.

 Neighbourhoods

 The neighbourhoods composing Medijana municipality are: